Beaconsfield to conduct coroner's inquest after kayaker dies in Lac Saint-Louis | CBC News

 Beaconsfield is conducting a coroner's inquest into the death of an 18-year-old man who drowned during a kayaking trip on Thursday in Lac Saint-Louis.

-The man had rented a kayak from Centennial Park, near the Beaconsfield Yacht Club, shortly before the accident.
+The man had rented a kayak from Centennial Park shortly before the accident.
 Life jackets are mandatory at the rental point.

 "Each mortal accident is a tragedy, and our thoughts and prayers are with the victim's family and loved ones," Beaconsfield Mayor Georges Bourelle said in a statement.